leon-thomm/Ryven/docs/README.md

 ## Full Example

-Because getting into this without a full example is a bit hard at first, here I take you through the process of creating an example node.
+Because getting into this without a full example is a bit hard at first, here I take you through the process of creating an example node using all standard features.

 Let's build a node, that generates random 2D points and returns them as array.
 So first, let's configurate the node in NodeManager: